yoichinak/docs.ja-jp/docs/visual-basic/programming-guide/language-features/arrays/how-to-sort-an-array.md

 ---
-title: '方法: 配列を並べ替える (Visual Basic)' ms.date: 07/20/2015
+title: 'How to: Sort An Array' ms.date: 07/20/2015
 f1_keywords:
 - Array.Sort